francisauwerda/simple-gym-app/README.md

 # Simple Gym App

-This is a side project I worked on to improve my knowledge with React Native and Redux.
 This app helps me track progress in the gym and ensures that every session I'm lifting more than the last.

 ![alt-text](./assets/all-screenshots.png)